The potential of secure data storage and analytics

 The UK is leading the way in the FinTech revolution; the City leads the way in the provision of financial services.
 It would be a depressingly wasted opportunity if that competitive advantage was lost by not understanding the value of data, and by failing to exploit 100 per cent of its enormous and edge-giving value.

-Digital Realty has provided free access to its Data Economy report that reveals the value of continuing to invest in data, from direct investment in the physical infrastructure of data centres and connections through the broader needs of a skilled workforce.
+Digital Realty has provided free access to its Data Economy report that reveals the value of continuing to invest in data, from direct investment in the physical infrastructure of data centers and connections through the broader needs of a skilled workforce.